 Maybe if they just didn't hate us, that's it.

-Maybe if we had maybe if we just showed them that we're nice people, you can get along with us, maybe that they'll stop attacking us.
+Maybe if we had, maybe if we just showed them that we're nice people, you can get along with us, maybe that they'll stop attacking us.

-That's why have these people been in charge in the uh days of the Cold War.
+Now, you know, this appeasement, that's why have these people been in charge in the days of the Cold War, which still have the Cold War.

 And it's not nearly as bad as they would have you to believe now.